-Pasta salad meets green salad in this tasty dish.
+Pasta salad meets green salad in this tasty Chicken Caesar Pasta Salad.
 A great summer BBQ side but hearty enough to serve for dinner on it’s own.

 This is my rendition of a gem of a recipe that was published in Cooking Light back in 1997.
 Seems like yesterday, doesn’t it?
 Well friends, it was nearly 20 years ago.